 Engineers frequently encounter phantom disconnects caused by physical layer issues.

 To survive, you cannot use a plastic dongle.
-The IEEE 802.3 Ethernet Working Group and ISA (International Society of Automation) both emphasize that industrial networking equipment must meet stricter enviornmental specifications—including wider temperature ranges, EMI shielding, and surge protection—to maintain reliability.
+The IEEE and ISA emphasize that industrial networking equipment must meet stricter environmental specifications—including wider temperature ranges (-40°C to 85°C), EMI shielding, and surge protection—to maintain reliability.

 Good converters automatically reconnect.
 They keep trying until they’re back online.
 If your module locks up from electrical noise and requires a manual power cycle, it lacks a proper hardware watchdog timer—a mandatory feature for industrial resilience.